-Fulfills MASTER'S essential # 8 (Clinical prevention and population health for improving health); BSN essential # 7 (Clinical Prevention and Population Health).
+Fulfills BSN essential # 7 (Clinical Prevention and Population Health).
 QSEN essentials; Relationship based Care; Standards of Professional Performance; Standards of Practice; Synergy-Nurse Characteristics

 Leadership & Systems Thinking

 Leadership is viewed as an interactive process by which a person influences a group of individuals to achieve a common goal (Northhouse, 2010).
 Leadership is a critical characteristic of nursing practice and embodies accountability, advocacy, innovation and action behaviors that demonstrate the role of the professional nurse within society and health care delivery systems.
 Leadership perspectives are diverse and grounded in complexity and chaos theory, organizational and systems thinking, interprofessional collaboration and the Mercy and Jesuit values.
 The capacity for leadership varies by level of nursing practice and is described in standards developed by the discipline.
 Leadership expectations vary across the spectrum of nursing practice from the responsibility to provide and coordinate the delivery of high quality and safe nursing care services within the health care delivery system at the professional entry level to leading innovation and change to promote positive health outcomes at the practice or system wide level as a doctorally prepared nurse.